Please use the Klinik service button below for the following

 Sometimes the GP is not the most appropriate Healthcare Professional to deal with your ailment.
 Please see the information on see a Doctor or Healthcare Professional, which might help you decide whether a GP appointment is truly necessary or whether it might be better for you to see a Pharmacist, Optician, Dentist or other Healthcare Professional.
 You can even self-refer for some services without seeing your GP.

-- Book a wide range of appointments such as:
+Book a wide range of appointment such as:

 - Medication Reviews,